fimaha/EDAP01/README.md

 # EDAP01

-Solutions to the assignments provided in the course Artificiall Intelligence EDAP01 22/23.
+Solutions to the assignments provided in the course Artificial Intelligence EDAP01 22/23.